cyberknopa/ML-in-IS/README.md

 ## My work on machine learning and deep learning

+## Detailed description of each project inside the project folder

 ### Simple models in ML
 Exploring simple machine learning models supervised/unsupervised on library datasets